 - Help my friend with his maths homework

-Often a lot of these things are things you do every day.
+Often, a lot of these things are things you do every day.
 This is great because soon you will write these things without even thinking.
-You will just write it in your journal automatically.

 You can also write lists of things you have eaten or things you have done for the day.
-Write these lists at the end of the day.
+But write full sentences about each item.

 For example: